teroyks/vh-tests/update_metadata_properties/README.md

 If it does not exist, it adds the properto to the file with a random number as the value.

+_Note:_ When configuring the step inputs, make sure to include the `download: on-demand` directive to avoid downloading the files unnecessarily.

 _Note:_ This script updates each file with a separate API call.
 This is just to demonstate the functionality;
 for a large number of files, you should use the batch API to update multiple files at once.